belikeadam/NLP-ASSIGNMENT---CT052-3-M-NLP/NLP_Demo_Presentation_Script(2).md

 **[Click "📝 Non-word" example button]**

-> "Let me demonstrate non-word error detection.
-I'll click on the 'Non-word' example button.
+> "Let me show you non-word error detection.
+I'll click the 'Non-word' example.

-> The text says: 'I recieved the grammer report seperate from the accomodation.'

-> Notice there are several misspelled words here.
+> This sentence has several misspelled words: recieved, grammer, seperate, and accomodation.
 Let me click 'Check Spelling'."

 **[Click "🔍 Check Spelling" button]**

-> "The system has identified multiple spelling errors:

-> 1. **'recieved'** - This is a common misspelling of 'received'.
-You can see:
+> "The system found multiple errors.
+Let's look at 'recieved' - a common misspelling of 'received'.

->    - A confidence progress bar showing the overall score
->    - The scoring breakdown showing edit distance, frequency score, and context score
+> You can see the confidence bar showing the overall score, and below that, a breakdown of the three scoring factors: edit distance, frequency, and context.
->    - The top suggestion is 'received' with high confidence based on the combined scoring

-> 2. **'grammer'** should be 'grammar'
-> 3. **'seperate'** should be 'separate'
-> 4. **'accomodation'** should be 'accommodation'
+> The other errors are also detected: 'grammer' should be 'grammar', 'seperate' should be 'separate', and 'accomodation' should be 'accommodation'.

-> I can click 'Apply' on any suggestion to correct individual words, or use 'Auto-Correct All' to fix everything at once."
+> I can apply corrections one by one, or use 'Auto-Correct All' to fix everything."

 **[Click "✨ Auto-Correct All"]**

-> "All corrections have been applied.
-The system correctly identifies that these words don't exist in our corpus vocabulary and suggests the closest valid alternatives."
+> "Done!
+All corrections applied.
+The system correctly identified words that don't exist in our vocabulary and suggested valid alternatives."

 ---